koominsoo/Basic_Computational_Photography_Algorithms_implemented_with_Python/README.md

 # Computational Photography Algorithms

 I implemented some filters I've learned in class CSED551-01.
-All of them are written in Python.
+All of them are written in Python.\n
 \* DL means deep learning.

 A. Sharpening

-  Rule-based:
+\tRule-based:
-    1. Unsharp masking with Spatial Filter
+\t\t1.
+Unsharp masking with Spatial Filter
     2. Unsharp masking with Frequency Filter

 B. Denoising